hahmed17/dsc210-final/README.md

 ```
 ### Directions:

-To run and check the evaluation of CP Decomposition, run the `cp_decomp_results.ipynb`
+To run and check the evaluation of CP Decomposition, run the cells of `cp_decomp_results.ipynb`

-To run and check the evaluation of Tensor Train Decomposition, `run the tt_decomp.ipynb`
+To run and check the evaluation of Tensor Train Decomposition, run the cells of `tt_decomp.ipynb`

 ## Results
 ### CP Decomposition: